DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-shortisting-an-application.md

 - reject the candidate
 - move on to the next stage, such as sending the application to a tutor who will decide whether to interview the candidate

+At the moment there’s no way to indicate that this shortlisting stage has been completed.
+An application remains until the received status until:

+- an interview is set up
+- an offer is made
-At the moment, this stage happens while the application is still in the received status.
-If we add a ‘shortlisted’ status, users will be able to indicate that a candidate has met the basic requirements.
+- the application is rejected

+ If we add a shortlisted status, users will be able to indicate that a candidate has met the basic requirements.

 ## What we changed

 We added a way for users to shortlist applications.
 The new shortlisted status is displayed wherever statuses appear, including:

-- the tables of applications by status in the overview
+- the tables showing applications by status on the overview page
 - the filter list on the application list page
 - applications on the application list and details pages
 - the timeline and activity log

 ## How it works

-If an application has received status, its application details page has a prompt which indicates the automatic rejection date.
+If an application is in the received status, its application details page has a prompt which indicates the automatic rejection date.

 If the user and their organisation have the appropriate permissions, the prompt also has buttons allowing the user to: